George Burns: Final years and death

+Eight years before his death, Burns publicly admitted that once in their marriage, in the 1950s, he had cheated on Allen.
+In guilt over the one-night affair, Burns gave Allen a $10,000 diamond ring and a $750 silver centerpiece.
+Allen learned about the affair but never let on to Burns that she knew, and the couple never discussed it.
+Burns recounted that years later he discovered his wife Gracie had told her friend Mary Livingstone (the wife of comedian Jack Benny) about the episode, finishing her account by saying to Mary, "You know, I really wish George would cheat on me again; I could use a new centerpiece."

 Burns was still appearing at major hotel/casinos in Las Vegas, Reno, and Lake Tahoe during the early 1980s.
-When Burns turned 90 in 1986, the city of Los Angeles renamed the northern end of Hamel Road "George Burns Road."
+When he turned 90 in 1986, the city of Los Angeles renamed the northern end of Hamel Road "George Burns Road."
 City regulations prohibited naming a city street after a living person, but an exception was made for Burns.
-In celebration of Burns' 99th birthday in January 1995, Los Angeles renamed the eastern end of Alden Drive "Gracie Allen Drive."
-Burns was present at the unveiling ceremony (one of his last public appearances), where he quipped, "It's good to be here at the corner of Burns & Allen.
+In celebration of Burns's 99th birthday in 1995, Los Angeles renamed the eastern end of Alden Drive "Gracie Allen Drive."
+Burns was present at the unveiling ceremony (one of his last public appearances), and quipped: "It's good to be here at the corner of Burns & Allen.
 At my age, it's good to be anywhere!"
 George Burns Road and Gracie Allen Drive cross just a few blocks west of the Beverly Center mall in the heart of the Cedars-Sinai Medical Center.
-Burns served as honorary chairman of the Center's endowment drive.
+Burns served as honorary chairman of the center's endowment drive.

 Burns remained in good health for most of his life, in part thanks to a daily exercise regimen of swimming, walks, sit-ups, and push-ups.
 He bought new Cadillacs every year and drove until the age of 93.
 After that, Burns had chauffeurs drive him around.
-In his later years, he also had difficulty reading the fine print.
+In his later years, he also had difficulty reading fine print.